What Is Penetration Testing and Why Small Businesses Need It

 - Demonstrate actual business impact by accessing sensitive data or critical systems

-Penetration testing employs certified security professionals (OSCP, GPEN, CEH credentials) who think like adversaries, combining automated tools with manual testing techniques.
+Penetration testing employs certified security professionals with OSCP, GPEN, or CEH credentials who think like adversaries, combining automated tools with manual testing techniques.
 According to NIST Special Publication 800-115, penetration tests should attempt to exploit vulnerabilities to demonstrate real business impact—showing exactly how an attacker could compromise your most valuable assets, access client data, or disrupt operations.

 1. External Network Penetration Testing: Your Internet-Facing Security